 This neighbor-list style differs from cell based on how the adjacent cells are searched for particles.
-The cell list $cell_width$ is set by default using the shortest active cutoff radius in the system.
+The cell list cell_width is set by default using the shortest active cutoff radius in the system.
 One stencil is computed per particle type based on the largest cutoff radius that type participates in, which defines the bins that the particle must search in.
 Distances to the bins in the stencil are precomputed so that certain particles can be quickly excluded from the neighbor list, leading to improved performance compared to cell when there is size disparity in the cutoff radius.
+The memory demands of stencil can also be lower than cell if your system is large and has many small cells in it; however, tree is usually a better choice for these systems.

-The performance of the stencil depends strongly on the choice of $cell_width$.
-The best performance is obtained when the cutoff radii are multiples of the $cell_width$, and when the $cell_width$ covers the simulation box with a roughly integer number of cells.
-The $cell_width$ can be set manually, or be automatically scanning through a range of possible bin widths using $tune_cell_width$ ().
+The performance of the stencil depends strongly on the choice of cell_width.
+The best performance is obtained when the cutoff radii are multiples of the cell_width, and when the cell_width covers the simulation box with a roughly integer number of cells.
+The cell_width can be set manually, or be automatically scanning through a range of possible bin widths using tune_cell_width().